Description

 Applying this definition to our asset in some examples:

-• The maximum drop from peak to valley over 5 years of Max Sharpe Portfolio is -10.7 days, which is higher, thus better compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum drop from peak to valley of -10.7 days in the last 5 years of Max Sharpe Portfolio, we see it is relatively higher, thus better in comparison to the benchmark SPY (-24.5 days)

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -9.6 days is greater, thus better.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -9.6 days is larger, thus better.

 MaxDuration: